HowLongFor

 Quick Answer

 Professional fence installers typically complete a standard residential fence (100–200 linear feet) in 1–3 days.
-A DIY installation takes 2–4 weekends depending on experience and fence type.
-The total timeline from decision to finished fence is usually 2–6 weeks when including permits, utility marking, and material delivery.
+A DIY installation of the same fence usually takes 2–5 days, not counting planning, permits, and material delivery.
+The total timeline from decision to finished fence is usually 2–6 weeks when you include permits and scheduling.

 Full Project Timeline